Start here if you're a journalist on deadline.

 Click here and then scroll down.

-Entertainment law, entertainment business, entertainment and technology, entertainment labor relations, copyright, trademark, intellectual property, self-driving cars (autonomous vehicles).
+Entertainment law, entertainment business, entertainment and technology, entertainment labor relations, technology law, copyright, trademark, intellectual property, self-driving cars (autonomous vehicles).

 I've been interviewed or quoted hundreds of times on/in national, international and local television, radio, newspapers, magazines, podcasts and online outlets, in live, taped and tape-for-live formats, via phoners, Skype, Google hangouts, remote crews and in studio, and in lengths ranging from 5 second bites to segments of 15 minutes or more.